 4 - brace your mid section

 Include these training tips into your weekly regime and reap the rewards during your Police fitness test.
-If you need any more information about how to improve your performance on any of the fitness test components then please feel free to get in touch.
+If you'd like professional help about how to improve your performance on any of the fitness test components then please feel free to book in for your 2 Week Trial at TBG.

 Michael and Carly both have walked the path you are about to take and are commited to help you get started with your training for a successful enlistment with free tips and articles.